hswon30/markit/README.md

 For more information on this project, please see the [Official makings document](https://github.com/hswon30/markit/blob/795d8c45eecb902d6c7be88b540b637fad740d5a/GCP_markit_%EB%B0%9C%ED%91%9C_%EC%B5%9C%EC%A2%85.pptx.pdf).
 (In Korean)

-#Demo
+# Demo

+You can watch the working demo here:

 https://github.com/user-attachments/assets/248fb844-4fe7-412e-9e18-8b76bcbeb524

-You can watch the working demo here, where we test the app with various logos: